 Reporting displays several graphs, as seen in the example in Figure 15.1.
 Click the tab for a device type to see its graphs.

-graphs.
-These graphs are grouped into several tabs on the Reporting
+FreeNAS® uses collectd to provide reporting statistics.
+The resulting graphs are grouped into several tabs on the Reporting page:

 - CPU shows the amount of time spent by the CPU in various states such as executing user code, executing system code, and being idle.

 - Disk shows statistics on I/O, percent busy, latency, operations per second, and pending I/O requests.

 - Interface shows received and transmitted traffic in bits per second for each configured interface.

 - Disk space displays free and used space for each volume and dataset.
 However, the disk space used by an individual zvol is not displayed as it is a block device.